solislemuslab/lab-dynamics/interest-in-lab.md

 - Co-authorship on publications produced in the lab with your contribution (read the [authorship guidelines](https://github.com/solislemuslab/lab-dynamics/blob/master/authorship.md))
 - Network with other students in the lab and in WID
 - Strong commitment to mentoring by me and other senior students in the lab
-- Support with grad school/job applications as well as carefully written letters of recommendation highlighting your strengths in research
+- Support with grad school/job applications as well as carefully written honest letters of recommendation highlighting your strengths in research

 ### Am I a good fit for the lab?